Authentication with cookie sessions

 auth_session = AuthSession(secret=secret, secure=True)

-app.get("/login", login_get(auth_session), middleware=[auth_session.attach_user()])
+app.get(LOGIN, login_get(auth_session), middleware=[auth_session.attach_user()])

-app.post("/login", login_post(auth_session))
+app.post(LOGIN, login_post(auth_session))

 python

-from stario import App, Router
+from stario import App

-private.get("/dashboard", dashboard(auth_session))
+app.get(DASHBOARD, dashboard(auth_session))

 Things to remember